fbef0102/Game-Private_Plugin/Plugin_插件/Smoker_舌頭/l4d2_smoker_toxic/readme.md

 	If you don't use any of these plugins at all, no need to worry about conflicts.
 	1. [Special Infected Ability Movement by Silvers](https://forums.alliedmods.net/showthread.php?p=2590861)
 		* Don't allow smoker ability movement with this plugin while using "Moon Walk" ability.
+(Bot也適用)
 </details>

 * <details><summary>Related Official ConVar</summary>